cprice404/puppet-server/documentation/dev_running_from_source.markdown

 So you'd like to run Puppet Server from source?
 -----

-Before we get started, let's highlight a few gotchas that might save you some time.
-The things that you are most likely to run into trouble with are pretty much the same things that were tricky about running the Webrick server from source:

-* Knowing where your confdir/vardir/codedir are
-* Knowing what your certname is
-* Making sure that your certname is resolvable

-In Puppet Server, we always specify /vardir/codedir explicitly in the Puppet Server config.
-This way, they are never dynamically determined based on your user or anything magical like that.
-So, if you need to know where they are, look at your config file(s).

-Your certname comes from `facter fqdn` or puppet.conf, just like it does in Webrick.
-If `facter fqdn` returns something that is not resolvable, you're gonna have a bad time.
-Either set your certname explicitly in <confdir>/puppet.conf, or put `facter fqdn` into your /etc/hosts.

 The following steps will help you get Puppet Server up and running from source.

 Step 0: Quick Start for Developers